If you're having a rough go of it this spring, don't worry. I've got 11

 'Magical Negro' by Morgan Parker

-NEA Fellow and There Are More Beautiful Things Than Beyoncé author Morgan Parker returns with this collection, one of two books she has slated for publication in 2019.
+There Are More Beautiful Things Than Beyoncé author Morgan Parker returns with this collection, one of two books she has slated for publication in 2019.
 Hailed by Time as "a riveting testimony to everyday blackness," Magical Negro explores black womanhood on levels personal and political, private and public.
+Click here to buy.

 'The Twenty-Ninth Year' by Hala Alyan